-I hereby certify that on April 23, 2021, I electronically filed the foregoing with the Clerk of the Court for the United States District Court for the Eastern District of Missouri using the CM/ECF system.
-I certify that all participants in this case are registered CM/ECF users and that service will be accomplished by the CM/ECF system.
+I hereby certify that on April 23, 2021, I electronically filed the foregoing document with the Clerk of the Court for the U.S. District Court for the District of Arizona by using the CM/ECF system.
+I certify that all participants in the case are represented by counsel of record who are registered CM/ECF users and that service will be accomplished by the CM/ECF system.